davidde/notes/bash.md

 but if this gives you an error (e.g. if the input audio codec is outdated or unsupported), change the `-c copy` part into `-c:s copy`.
-That will result in only the video and subtitles being copied, while the audio will be re-encoded with the current default codec, Vorbis Audio.
+That will result in only the video and subtitles being copied, while the audio will be re-encoded with the current default codec, `libvorbis` (Vorbis Audio).
 Most likely you'll hear no difference in sound quality, and it will take less disk space.
-Alternatively, if you want to use a specific audio codec, add e.g. `-c:a aac` or `-c:a mp3`.
+Alternatively, you can specify another audio codec with e.g. `-c:a libopus` (Opus Audio), which can be considered the modern standard. `aac` and `mp3` are also possible.
 Note that not all media players consistently play H265 encoded videos without tweaks;
-for instance for some H265 videos, VLC requires enabling the `VA-API Video decoder` in `Hardware accelerated decoding` in Input & Codecs Settings.
+for instance for some H265 videos, VLC requires enabling the `VA-API Video decoder` in `Hardware accelerated decoding` in `Input & Codecs Settings`.

 * `ffmpeg -i input.mov -c copy -c:v libx265 -crf 30 output.mkv`
   Compress `input.mov` with a **constant rate factor** of 30, and convert it to `output.mkv`.

-  The range of the CRF scale is 0–51, where 0 is lossless, 28 is the default (23 for H264), and 51 is worst quality possible.
+  The range of the CRF scale is 0–51, where 0 is lossless, 28 is the default (23 for H264/`libx264`), and 51 is worst quality possible.
 A lower value leads to higher quality, and a subjectively sane range is 24–34 (18–28 for H264!).
 Consider a CRF of 24 (18 for H264) to be visually lossless or nearly so.